andycroll/andycroll.com/_posts/2024/2024-01-31-why-go-to-a-rails-or-ruby-conference.md

 Conferences have always been a big part of my career as a developer.
 Attending, speaking, and running events—off the side of my desk—have played a massive part in my career, job prospects, and personal relationships.

 Enough about me.
 What about you?
-Why should you take a day (or two, or three!) off work, spend a bunch of money, get lectured from a stage and then have to talk to strangers in a strange town halfway across the country?
+Why should you take a day (or two, or three!) off work, spend a bunch of money, get lectured from a stage, and then have to talk to strangers in a strange town halfway across the country?

 ## Professional Development